rahgadda/job-preparation/01-ML/DBT.md

               error_after: {count: 24, period: hour}
     ```
 - `Test:`
   - Assertions to check if the data migration is getting done as planned.
+  - Tests are executed as SQL code.
   - Types
     - `Singular:`
     - `Generic:`